NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-ietf-sidrops-prefer-rrdp-01.md

-This document formulates a plan of a phased transition to a state where RPKI repositories and Relying Party software performing RPKI Validation will use the RPKI Repository Delta Protocol (RRDP) [@!RFC8182] as the only mandatory to implement access protocol.

-The first objective is to make RRDP the preferred access protocol, and require rsync as a fallback option only.
-This will greatly reduce the operational burden and concerns for RPKI repository operators.
+This document formulates a plan of a phased transition to a state where RPKI repositories and Relying Party software performing RPKI Validation will use the RPKI Repository Delta Protocol (RRDP) [@!RFC8182] as the preferred access protocol, and require rsync as a fallback option only.

 In phase 0, today's deployment, RRDP is supported by most, but not all Repositories, and most but not all RP software.